-The Phase II component enrols the same patient population as the Phase I. To-date, a total of 13 patients have been dosed in the Phase II component of the study.
-After reviewing safety, pharmacokinetic and immunogenicity data, the Polish Competent Authority and Central Ethics Committee did not object to a twice weekly dosing of L-DOS47 over 14 days (Days 1, 4, 8, 11) followed by a 7-day rest in the Phase II component of the study.
+The Phase II component enrols the same patient population as the Phase I. After reviewing safety, pharmacokinetic and immunogenicity data, the Polish Competent Authority and Central Ethics Committee did not object to a twice weekly dosing of L-DOS47 over 14 days (Days 1, 4, 8, 11) followed by a 7-day rest in the Phase II component of the study.
+To-date, a total of 21 patients have been dosed in the first stage of the Phase II component of the study.
+Patients are currently being followed for efficacy evaluation to determine if the second stage of the study will be open to enrolment.